Haaaappy Thursday everybody!

 The door squeaked on its hinges as it opened and a giant in a suit and tie ducked in, one hand on top of his head to keep his fedora in place.
 The other arm was looped through the handles of a beat-up old duffle bag.

 Bad News straightened up as he came inside, his head nearly brushing the low ceiling.
 He grinned at me, touching his fingertips to the brim of his hat.
-“Well aloha there, cowboy.
+“Well aloha there, bucko.
 How’re things?”

 I shrugged, putting the cards back into place on the shelf.
 “You know.
 Same old same old.
 I got glared at for stopping a kid from running into the street.
 Woke up bright and early this morning from another nightmare.
 Got rejected on another job before they even interviewed me.”